ForestMars/Zorobot/domain/scheduler/intents/when.md

 - whats a good [day](When)
 - whats a good [day](When) for you
 - whats the best [day](When) for you
-- whats your best availability
-- whats your calendar like
-- whats your calendar look like
 - which [day](When)
 - which [day](When) are you thinking
 - which [day](When) is best for you